Skip to main content

 Mountain Tea (Планински чай)

-Herbal tea made from mountain herbs, popular in the Rhodope Mountains and throughout Bulgaria.
+Herbal tea brewed from wild mountain herbs, drunk in the Rhodopes and across the rest of Bulgaria.

 teaHot